RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 ![](Income_Brooklyn_NY_files/figure-markdown_github/unnamed-chunk-9-1.png)

-Good but it's difficult to see any sort of distribution.
+Good, but it's difficult to see any sort of distribution.
+Everything seems to be very dark.

 Distribution of Income
 ----------------------

-Let's take a look at how Income is ditribution what sort of shape it has:
+Let's take a look at how Income is ditributed:

 ``` r
 ggplot(brooklyn.fortified,